Top Tips for Job Interviews

 7. Prepare your lesson plan and resources

 If you are teaching a lesson as part of the interview process, prepare for every eventuality!
-How will you ensure behavior for learning?
+How will you ensure behaviour for learning?
 How will you plan for children with EAL?
 Ensure you have organised all the resources you require beforehand, whether that be PE or Science equipment, handouts, AV connections, etc. Be sure to have copies of your lesson plan to hand out to observers.

 8. Reflect upon your lesson